What is Physical Literacy?

 Why is Physical Literacy Important?

-With so many sedentary activities competing for your time be it your desk job or that viral YouTube video after work, it takes a lot to make time to be active and achieve those 150 minutes of moderate-to-vigorous of weekly physical activity that ‘they’ recommend for adults between 18 and 64.
-(Who is they you ask?
-'They' in this case is the Canadian Society for Exercise Physiology).
+With so many sedentary activities competing for your time, be it your desk job or that viral YouTube video after work, it takes a lot to be active and achieve 150 minutes per week of moderate to vigorous physical activity recommended for adults between 18 and 64 (Canadian Society for Exercise Physiology, or CSEP).

 What are the benefits of Physical Literacy?

 Physical literacy is about more than just physical activity.
 Participating in different types of physical activity and a variety of sports will improve physical literacy.
-These skills can be developed or improved at any age; however, learning them earlier in life improves long-term physical activity participation.
+These skills can be developed or improved at any age.
+However, nurturing physical literacy earlier in life improves long-term physical activity.

-In 2018, the City of Thunder Bay and the Thunder Bay District Health Unit received a grant from the Ontario Sport and Recreation Communities Fund to work on a project called “Building Physical Literacy Capacity in Thunder Bay.”
+In 2018, the City of Thunder Bay and TBDHU received a grant from the Ontario Sport and Recreation Communities Fund to work on a project called “Building Physical Literacy Capacity in Thunder Bay.”

-The project will build physical literacy capacity in our community by training passionate leaders who work with children in the early years (0 to 6 years) how to incorporate physical literacy into their programming.
+The project will build physical literacy capacity in our community by training passionate leaders who work with children in the early years (0 to 6 years) on how to include physical literacy in their programs.
 The training would take place through a workshop that was designed by Sport for Life to provide an increased understanding of physical literacy development in young children.

 This workshop was first offered in the fall of 2018.
-It went so well that we are pleased to bring Dr. Dawne Clark back to Thunder Bay to facilitate this interactive 2-day workshop again in May 2019, Fall 2019, and Spring 2020.
+It went so well that TBDHU brought Dr. Dawne Clark back to Thunder Bay to facilitate this interactive 2-day workshop again in May 2019, Fall 2019, and Spring 2020.

-After completing the training, participants will receive a certification of completion for the Master Trainer Workshop.
-Participants will gain knowledge, resources, and tools to be a mentor and build physical literacy capacity in their own workplace or organization.
+Participants received a certification of completion for the Master Trainer Workshop.
+Participants gained knowledge, resources, and tools to be a mentor and build physical literacy capacity in their own workplace or organization.

 For Further Information